ember-learn/ember-blog/source/2019-08-02-the-ember-times-issue-109.md

 ---

-## [Together we make EmberJS a better place ✏️]
+## Together we make EmberJS a better place ✏️

 We often feature awesome blogposts, intricate RFCs and helpful addons in the Times.
 But in such a large ecosystem and community, the **small things** also matter. [@backspace](https://github.com/backspace) and [@Imon-Haque](https://github.com/Imon-Haque) both contributed by just changing one file on the Ember website.
 [Fixing a typo](https://github.com/ember-learn/guides-source/pull/919) or a [broken link](https://github.com/ember-learn/ember-website/pull/373) that you stumble upon might seem really small, but it is valuable because it makes everyone's Ember experience better.
-So if you find something small, feel free to fix it by clicking the ✏️ on GitHub and create a PR.
+So if you find something small, feel free to fix it by clicking the ✏️ on GitHub and creating a PR.

 ---